-Now that you have decided that condos are more promising for your real estate investment, the next step is to find the best areas to invest in one.
+Now that you have decided that condos are more promising for your real estate investment, the next step is to find the best areas to invest in and find suitable tenants.
 Location is always a crucial part of your decision on where to invest in a condo unit.

 This can have a huge impact on improving your bottom line and start earning a steady stream of income.
 Whether you are an entry-level investor or experienced one looking to boost your portfolio, a condo unit will surely get it done.